Minimal Data Set Switzerland (MiND)

 The annual reporting, based on this data collection, will be approved by the SGNOR board and published anonymously.
 Each participating emergency department can request the data it submitted for its own further processing .
 Further data analyses will be released according to requests to the SGNOR board and in consensus with the MiND-H core group.
 The findings obtained from the survey are incorporated into the comprehensive “Swiss Emergency Data Registry” project from the KSD (Coordinated Medical Service).

-The current data collection focuses solely on structural data of emergency departments with 24-hour operational service in Swiss hospitals.
+The data collection 2021 focuses solely on structural data of emergency departments with 24-hour operational service in Swiss hospitals.
 It is based on preliminary surveys collected and published in 2006 and 2013.
 In preparation for this survey, a pilot survey was conducted in 2019 on a trial basis with 16 emergency departments (German Switzerland: 10; Italian Switzerland 3, French Switzerland: 3).
 The data cannot be anonymized and therefore will not be published.
 The pilot was about a first proof of concept, which fortunately has resulted in a positive outcome.

 Who are the members of the working group MiND-H?